Spotter+GPT: Turning Sign Spottings into Sentences with LLMs: Experiments

 \subsection{Qualitative results}

 We provide qualitative results of our approach in Table \ref{tab:examples}.
-When the spotter can detect the majority of glosses, GPT demonstrates its capacity to generate high-quality spoken sentences from the glosses (Example 1, 2, and 4).
-Even when provided with missing or additional glosses, ChatGPT still preserves semantic coherence with information gaps or the generation of new content (Examples 5, and 6).
-On the other hand, not surprisingly ChatGPT is only as good as the glosses given to it.
-When the spotter fails to detect glosses, ChatGPT generates incorrect sentences (Example 3) or "No translation".
+When the spotter successfully detects the majority of glosses, GPT effectively generates high-quality spoken sentences from the glosses (Example 1, 2, and 4).
+Even in cases where the glosses are incomplete or contain additional glosses, ChatGPT still preserves semantic coherence with information gaps or the generation of new content (Examples 5, and 6).
+On the other hand, not surprisingly, ChatGPT’s performance heavily depends on the quality of the input glosses.
+When the spotter fails to detect glosses, ChatGPT generates incorrect sentences (Example 3) or ``No translation".